iamdtang/itp/public/assignments/pdo.md

 ### Submission

-Create a repository on Github or Bitbucket called __itp405-spring2015-pdo-dvd__ all lowercase and push your code up to it.
-Email dtang@usc.edu the URL to your profile so that I can list it on the class site.
+Create a repository on Github or Bitbucket called the same as the folder name.
+For me, it would be __itp405-david-tang-a2__ in __all lowercase__ and push your code up to it.
+Email dtang@usc.edu and dongyanc@usc.edu the URL to your repository.